Earth Notes: On the i30 i-temp Programmable TRV: Review (2012)Updated 2021-12-08.

 (The display is hard to read at the best of times; jammed down beside a radiator is not going to help!
 Maybe a temporary backlight would be good?)

 2012-12-11: we've used the override for another visit without difficulty, and the automatic return to the program(me) at the next set point is simple and sensible.
 I note that at the moment the device is not in 'locked' mode (at night).
 I note also that the room temperature overshoots by up to about 2°C, such as now being at just short of 21°C against a programmed target of 19°C.

 2012-12-19: as a small experiment I'm lowering the rad flow temperature from ~60°C to something nearer the level that a heat-pump might produce at a decent CoP to see if the 'early start' shoulder time that I've programmed into the i30 ensures that the room has time to get to temperature and stay there with fairly mild external temperatures around 7°C over the next few days.

 Our Potterton Performa 24 claims to have a range of about 30°C--85°C for the flow temperature; I have initially set it to about 1/3 max (~45°C?) (though it had already been running a little while at the usual ~60°C).
 At 30°C, the very bottom, the burner was only coming on for a very short while, at least when I was looking, which is probably very inefficient.
 The advice in the manual is to set the flow temperature to maximum in winter!

-Eventually the device was replaced with various rounds of OpenTRV units.
+Eventually the device was replaced with various rounds of OpenTRV and then Radbot units.

 Wider Deployment Experience